maftouni/maftouni.github.io/_pages/about.md

   - /about.html
 ---

 I am Maede, a Ph.D. candidate in [Industrial Engineering at Virginia Tech](https://www.ise.vt.edu/people/graduate/phd/maftouni.html), and this year's Vice president of INFORMS student chapter at VT.
-I have my Master's degree from the Industrial and Systems Engineering department of Virginia Tech.
+I have my Master's degree from the Industrial and Systems Engineering Department of Virginia Tech.
 I have also received the graduate certificate in Data Analytics from the [Discovery Analytics Center](https://dac.cs.vt.edu/academics/data-analytics/) at Virginia Tech.
 I am a member of the [Smart Manufacturing Analytics Research & Technology (SMART) Laboratory](https://www.smartlab-vt.com/team) under the supervision of [Dr. James Kong](https://www.ise.vt.edu/people/faculty/kong.html).

 Research Interests